 However, this record can only be used once in a single domain.
 If you're using the same custom email domain for Buttondown and for an inbox provider such as GSuite, you need to take an extra step to combine the two records.

 The proper solution is actually to edit the existing one into something like that references both domains:

 Otherwise, some mailboxes may read the GSuite one and ignore the Mailgun one (set by Buttondown), causing a softfail and thus lower deliverability.

 The difference between hosting domains and sending domains

-Hosting on a custom domain means using a domain outside of `[buttondown.email](http://buttondown.email)` to host your newsletter and archives — for example, newsletter.jmduke.com.
+Hosting on a custom domain means using a domain outside of [buttondown.email](https://buttondown.email) to host your newsletter and archives — for example, newsletter.arcana.computer.

 Sending from a custom domain means setting up your DNS records so that Buttondown sends outgoing emails from your domain, improving reputation and delivery metrics.